-- Classic Alternatives may be submitted as a various number of files such as PDF, PNG, JPEG etc. If a specific software is required to view your work, please contact us at firstname.lastname@example.org
+- Classic Alternatives may be submitted as a various number of files such as Google Doc, link, PDF, PNG, JPEG, etc. If a specific software is required to view your work, please contact us at email@example.com

-If you are submitting a non-features article, please use your best judgement as to which of these elements should be included in your non-traditional submission and provide a rationale in the following comment areas as to why you believe a certain section is not required.
+If you are submitting a non-feature article, please use your best judgement as to which of these elements should be included in your non-traditional submission and provide a rationale as to why you believe a certain section is not required.

 - Abstract: The abstract should summarize the why and how of your investigation as well as provide the reader with the primary result.
 This should be written as a single paragraph of no more than 200 words.

 - Acknowledgements: This section should provide acknowledgement to anyone who assisted with the investigation or the writing of the paper.
 This could include members of the Writing Center as well as the TA, GLA, or professor for the class.
 This should not be used as a dedication of the work.